Bowhead whale: Whaling

 The bowhead whale has been hunted for blubber, meat, oil, bones, and baleen.
 Like the right whale, it swims slowly, and floats after death, making it ideal for whaling.
 Before commercial whaling, they were estimated to number 50,000.
+Paleo-Eskimo sites indicate bowhead whales were eaten in sites from perhaps 4000 BC.
+Inuit near the Pacific developed specific hunting tools, with the whales providing food and fuel.

 Commercial bowhead whaling began in the 16th century when the Basques killed them as they migrated south through the Strait of Belle Isle in the fall and early winter.
 In 1611, the first whaling expedition sailed to Spitsbergen.
 The whaling settlement Smeerenburg was founded on Spitsbergen in 1619.
 By midcentury, the population(s) there had practically been wiped out, forcing whalers to voyage into the "West Ice"—the pack ice off Greenland's east coast.
 By 1719, they had reached the Davis Strait, and by the first quarter of the 19th century, Baffin Bay.

 In the North Pacific, the first bowheads were taken off the eastern coast of Kamchatka by the Danish whaleship Neptun, Captain Thomas Sodring, in 1845.
 In 1847, the first bowheads were caught in the Sea of Okhotsk, and the following year, Captain Thomas Welcome Roys, in the bark Superior, of Sag Harbor, caught the first bowheads in the Bering Strait region.
 By 1849, 50 ships were hunting bowheads in each area; in the Bering Strait, 500 whales were killed that year, and that number jumped to more than 2000 in 1850.
 By 1852, 220 ships were cruising around the Bering Strait region, which killed over 2,600 whales.
 Between 1854 and 1857, the fleet shifted to the Sea of Okhotsk, where 100–160 ships cruised annually.
 During 1858–1860, the ships shifted back to the Bering Strait region, where the majority of the fleet cruised during the summer until the early 20th century.
 An estimated 18,600 bowheads were killed in the Bering Strait region between 1848 and 1914, with 60% of the total being reached within the first two decades.
 An estimated 18,000 bowheads were killed in the Sea of Okhotsk during 1847–1867, 80% in the first decade.

 Bowheads were first taken along the pack ice in the northeastern Sea of Okhotsk, then in Tausk Bay and Northeast Gulf (Shelikhov Gulf).
 Soon, ships expanded to the west, catching them around Iony Island and then around the Shantar Islands.
 In the Western Arctic, they mainly caught them in the Anadyr Gulf, the Bering Strait, and around St. Lawrence Island.
 They later spread to the western Beaufort Sea (1854) and the Mackenzie River delta (1889).

 Commercial whaling, the principal cause of the population decline, is over.
 Bowhead whales are now hunted on a subsistence level by native peoples of North America.

-Alaskan subsistence

-Some Alaska Natives continue by tradition to hunt bowhead and beluga whales on a subsistence level, with low annual bowhead total quotas set by the International Whaling Commission in conjunction with individual village limits set by the Alaska Eskimo Whaling Commission.

-Bowhead hunting is limited to whaling crews who are: